 Blocking of multi-scheduling and normal multi-scheduling is normally not needed.
 If you feel that you need to use these features, consider it a few more times again.
 Blocking multi-scheduling is only to be used as a last resort, as it is most likely a very inefficient way to solve the problem.

-''' See also erlang:system_info(multi_scheduling), erlang:system_info(normal_multi_scheduling_blockers), erlang:system_info(multi_scheduling_blockers), and erlang:system_info(schedulers). erlang:system_flag(Flag :: outstanding_system_requests_limit, NewLimit) -> '''
+'''

+See

+also

+erlang:system_info(multi_scheduling),

+erlang:system_info(normal_multi_scheduling_blockers),

+erlang:system_info(multi_scheduling_blockers),

+and

+erlang:system_info(schedulers).

+erlang:system flag(Flag :: outstanding system requests limit,

+NewLimit) ->

+OldLimit

+'''